fkallen/CARE/Readme.md

       --errorfactortuning arg   errorfactortuning
       --coveragefactortuning arg
                                 coveragefactortuning
+      --gpu arg                 One or more GPU device ids to be used for correction.
       --nReads arg              Upper bound for number of reads in the inputfile.
 If missing or set 0, the input file is parsed to find the exact number of reads before